-In general, human comfort in homes, office spaces, theaters, and other buildings is one of the most important goals in building design and HVAC.
+In general, human comfort in homes, offices, commercial spaces, theaters, and other buildings is one of the most important goals in building design and HVAC.
 Several studies have revealed that the proper placement and setting of room ventilation has a great effect on human cognitive performance and focus.
 Therefore, one of the current engineering challenges for building engineers is the adequate design of ventilation for maximum comfort.

 What Are the Comfort Parameters?